We Belong Together: Music and structure

 It’s straightforward, heartfelt and classy.
 Mariah pleads with her departed lover – 'When you left I lost a part of me / It’s still so hard to believe' – and the song’s gentle R&B roll is perfectly understated, built from a few piano chords and a slowed-down So So Def rhythm.
 It has a homebody quality, almost like an autumn song would – you can imagine a split-up couple singing it quietly, separately, as the world goes on around them.
 She’s on a porch with tea; he’s stuck in traffic when he finds Mariah on the radio.
 It even cleverly references that feel, with Mariah finding the Bobby Womack and Babyface songs on her radio just too tough to hear.
 There’s no tired 'I tried to 2-way you' retorts, no trash-technology love affair 'I was at the grocery store and this guy had the same ring tone as you, and I cried.'
 No, there’s a classic sensibility to the lyrics and sound of 'We Belong Together' that makes for perfect – and perfectly universal – pop/R&B songwriting.
 In other words, it’s the jam.
 And there’s probably a happy ending, too: Mariah’s triumphant octave shift finale makes the song’s title an emphatic.

 "We Belong Together" is a simple, understated musical arrangement set in C major and composed in 4/4 time.
 Similarly, within the song, Carey's voice spans from G3 to the high note of A5.
 Carey's vocal range is demonstrated with a greater emphasis in the ending chorus, where the chorus is raised an octave higher, lying from G4 to A5.
 As such, Carey ends with an anticipated coda, completing both the chorus and the song with a potent, belted note of C5 for approximately four semibreves (around 17 seconds).
 It follows the common verse-chorus form and is structured into three sections that portray the protagonist in a range of emotions; from doleful and resigned in the first section, to desperate and agitated in the second.
 In the last section the song climaxes with an octave raise, which not only emphasizes the protagonist's heightened desperation, but her determination to be with her lover.
-The song is written in the key of C major with a slow tempo of 70 beats per minute.
+Sheet music for "We Belong Together" is in the key of C major with a slow tempo of 70 beats per minute.
 Carey's vocals span from G3 to A5, and the song follows a chord progression of Am–G–Em–F.